 Vivian Gandillon relishes the change, the sweet, fierce ache that carries her from girl to wolf.
 At sixteen, she is beautiful and strong, and all the young wolves are on her tail.
 But Vivian still grieves for her dead father; her pack remains leaderless and in disarray, and she feels lost in the suburbs of Maryland.
 She longs for a normal life.
 But what is normal for a werewolf?
 Then Vivian falls in love with a human, a meat-boy.
 Aiden is kind and gentle, a welcome relief from the squabbling pack.
 He's fascinated by magic, and Vivian longs to reveal herself to him.
 Surely he would understand her and delight in the wonder of her dual nature, not fear her as an ordinary human would.
 Vivian's divided loyalties are strained further when a brutal murder threatens to expose the pack.
 Moving between two worlds, she does not seem to belong in either.
-What is she really--human or beast?
-Which tastes sweeter--blood or chocolate?From the Paperback edition.
+What is she really—human or beast?
+Which tastes sweeter—blood or chocolate?

 It's 1895, and after the suicide of her mother, 16-year-old Gemma Doyle is shipped off from the life she knows in India to Spence, a proper boarding school in England.
 Lonely, guilt-ridden, and prone to visions of the future that have an uncomfortable habit of coming true, Gemma's reception there is a chilly one.
 To make things worse, she's been followed by a mysterious young Indian man, a man sent to watch her.
 But why?
 What is her destiny?
-And what will her entanglement with Spence's most powerful girls—and their foray into the spiritual world—lead to?From the Hardcover edition.
+And what will her entanglement with Spence's most powerful girls—and their foray into the spiritual world—lead to?

 Philadelphia heiress Tracy Lord throws out her playboy husband C.K.
 Dexter Haven shortly after their marriage.
 Two years later, Tracy is about to marry respectable George Kittredge whilst Dexter has been working for "Spy" magazine.
 Dexter arrives at the Lord's mansion the day before the wedding with journalist Mike Connor and photographer Liz Imbrie, determined to spoil things.

 Steinbeck's Pulitzer Prize winning epic of the Great Depression chronicles the Dust Bowl migration of the 1930s and tells the story of one Oklahoma farm family, the Joads, driven from their homestead and forced to travel west to the promised land of California.
 Out of their trials and their repeated collisions against the hard realities of an America divided into haves and have-nots evolves a drama that is intensely human yet majestic in its scale and moral vision, elemental yet plainspoken, tragic but ultimately stirring in its human dignity.
 A portrait of the conflict between the powerful and the powerless, of one man's fierce reaction to injustice, and of one woman's stoical strength, the novel captures the horrors of the Great Depression and probes the very nature of equality and justice in America.
-As Don DeLillo has claimed, Steinbeck “shaped a geography of conscience” with this novel where “there is something at stake in every sentence.”
-Beyond that—for emotional urgency, evocative power, sustained impact, prophetic reach, and continued controversy—The Grapes of Wrath is perhaps the most American of American classics.To commemorate the book's 75th anniversary, this volume is modeled on the first edition, featuring the original cover illustration by Elmer Hader and specially designed endpapers by Michael Schwab.

 When alchemist Sydney is ordered into hiding to protect the life of Moroi princess Jill Dragomir, the last place she expects to be sent is a human private school in Palm Springs, California.
-Populated with new faces as well as familiar ones, Bloodlines explores all the friendship, romance, battles, and betrayals that made the #1 New York Times bestselling Vampire Academy series so addictive--this time in a part-vampire, part-human setting where the stakes are even higher and everyone's out for blood.From the Trade Paperback edition.
+Populated with new faces as well as familiar ones, Bloodlines explores all the friendship, romance, battles, and betrayals that made the #1 New York Times bestselling Vampire Academy series so addictive—this time in a part-vampire, part-human setting where the stakes are even higher and everyone's out for blood.